-- (a) must have gained 80 credits after six semesters of study as a matriculated student; - (b) must have gained 160 credits after ten semesters of study as a matriculated student; - (c) complete the requirements for the General degree after eighteen semesters of study as a matriculated student. - (d) having been admitted to an Honours degree programme, must have completed the requirements for that programme normally within twice the period of study which has been specified for that programme. - 38.
-Students who fail to meet the requirements in 37 shall have thier studies limited and shall cease attending modules. - 39.
-Students whose studies have been limited have the right of appeal for permission to continue their studies in the following semester.
-They may apply to the Faculty Business Committee which shall determine either that the students' studies be discontinued or the conditions under which students may be permitted to continue their studies.
+- (a) must have gained 80 credits after six semesters of study as a matriculated student; - (b) must have gained 160 credits after ten semesters of study as a matriculated student; - (c) complete the requirements for the General degree after eighteen semesters of study as a matriculated student. - (d) having been admitted to an Honours degree programme, must have completed the requirements for that programme normally within twice the period of study which has been specified for that programme. - 43.
+Students who fail to meet the requirements in 42 shall have their studies terminated and shall cease attending modules. - 44.
+Students whose studies have been terminated have the right to request permission to continue their studies in the following semester.
+They may apply to the Faculty Business Committee which shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.

-Limitation of Studies: Reassessment for Non-matriculated Students.
+Termination of Studies: Reassessment for Non-matriculated Students (except Medical Students).

-40. Students whose studies are limited may apply to the Dean of the relevant Faculty for permission to sit, as non-matriculated students, in the academic session following limitation, two further reassessments in any module they failed in the academic session in which they were limited.
+45. Students whose studies are terminated may apply to the Dean of the relevant Faculty for permission to sit, as non-matriculated students, in the academic session following termination of studies, two further reassessments in any module they failed in the academic session in which they had their studies terminated.
 (Save in exceptional circumstances, and at the discretion of the Dean, such permission will only be granted where a student has attempted to pass the module in question at both the initial assessment diet and at a reassessment diet).
-These non-matriculated reassessments will ordinarily take place in the year immediately following limitation of studies.
+These non-matriculated reassessments will ordinarily take place in the year immediately following termination of studies.
 Students to whom missing credit is awarded as a result of a non-matriculated reassessment may apply to the Dean for permission to resume their studies in the University.